Poisonous Plants in Vermont

 Source: Penn State Health

-Poison ivy (Toxicodendron radicans) is a versatile plant that can grow as a climbing vine, shrub or even a small tree.
-This plant is found throughout Vermont, especially in wooded areas, either wet or dry.
-You may have heard the saying, “Leaves of three, leave me be!” which highlights a key identifying feature of poison ivy: its leaves grow in groups of three.
+Poison ivy (Toxicodendron radicans) is a common plant that grows all over Vermont, especially in wooded areas.
+It can grow as a climbing vine, a shrub, or even a small tree.
+Poison ivy is found throughout Vermont, especially in wooded areas, either wet or dry.

 How can I tell if it's poison ivy?